cloudfoundry/bosh_exporter/FAQ.md

 ### How can I get the BOSH CA certificate?

-Comunication between the exporter and the [BOSH Director][bosh_director] uses HTTPS.
-Actually, there is no way to disable the SSL certificate validation, so therefore, the certificates must be created setting a [Subject Alternative Name][san] (SAN) with the IP address of the [BOSH Director][bosh_director], otherwise, you will get the following error message:
+Communication between the exporter and the [BOSH Director][bosh_director] uses HTTPS.
+Actually, there is no way to disable the SSL certificate validation, so therefore, the certificates must be created setting a [Subject Alternative Name][san] (SAN) with the IP address of the [BOSH Director][bosh_director]; otherwise, you will get the following error message:

 ```
 x509: cannot validate certificate for X.X.X.X because it doesn't contain any IP SANs